Urban inequality: The role of urban amenities, housing, infrastructure

 Urban inequality: The role of urban amenities, housing, infrastructure publications

-Paul Cheshire and Christian Hilber
+Paul Cheshire and Christian A. L. Hilber

 27 November 2019

-Steve Gibbons, Cong Peng and Cheng Keat Tang
+Stephen Gibbons, Cong Peng and Cheng Keat Tang

 14 March 2019